Vadorequest/ejs-locals/README.md

 In any case you can force the base path by doing the following: `partial('/partials/absolute', {_basePath: your_base_path})`.
 Using the `_basePath` attribute you will force the base path, so if for some reason the lookup system that loads a view mess up you are able to force the path this way.
-*(I don't trust it 100% yet, it works but if you got a lot of partials with the same name I would not bet that he would select the right one...
-Need to look into it deeply.)*.

 ##### Resolve *absolute* file order
 There is a specific order while trying to resolve a path using the `partial` function.
 Here is the description taking as example the following `partial('/partials/absolute')` from the file `c:\wamp\www\ejs-locals\example\index.ejs`: